Board of Directors

 Term Expires: 06/30/2020

-Pastor Kolander is currently serving as the Lead Pastor at St. Mark’s Lutheran Church in Citrus Heights, CA. Endowments can have a significant role on local ministries for short and long term ministry efforts.
-As former chairman of the Ministry of Christian Giving in the Southeastern Wisconsin District of the WELS, part of his role was the promotion of Endowments on the local church level; along with connecting churches to the WELS Foundation and the WELS Investments Fund.
-Previously, he served congregations in Indian River and Gaylord, Michigan and in Menomonee Falls, Wisconsin.
-While living in Wisconsin Pastor Kolander also served as 2nd Vice-President of the Southeastern Wisconsin District, Vice-President on the Governing Board of Martin Luther College in New Ulm, Minnesota, and on the Board of Regents – Finance Committee for Kettle Moraine Lutheran High School in Jackson, Wisconsin.
+Pastor Kolander is currently serving as the Lead Pastor at St. Mark’s Lutheran Church in Citrus Heights, CA. Endowments can have a significant role on local ministries for short- and long-term ministry efforts.
+As former chairman of the Ministry of Christian Giving in the Southeastern Wisconsin District of WELS, part of his role was the promotion of endowments on the local church level, along with connecting churches to the WELS Foundation and WELS Investment Funds.
+Previously, he served congregations in Indian River and Gaylord, MI and in Menomonee Falls, WI.
+While living in Wisconsin, Pastor Kolander also served as 2nd Vice President of the Southeastern Wisconsin District; Vice President on the Governing Board of Martin Luther College in New Ulm, MN; and on the Board of Regents–Finance Committee for Kettle Moraine Lutheran High School in Jackson, WI.

 Citrus Heights, CA

 St. Mark’s Lutheran Church

 In October 2017 Mike retired as an engineering manager from the Dow Chemical Company after 28 years with Dow Corning and Dow.
 He received his undergraduate degree from Michigan Technological University and an MBA from Northwestern University.
 In addition to his service on the WELS Foundation board, he serves as president of his congregation, president of the MLS Foundation board, treasurer of Christian Life Resources Saginaw Valley, and is an advisory member on the MLS Governing Board.
 Mike is also a past member of the Michigan District Mission Board.